ironArray/Caterva2/doc/getting_started/tutorials.md

 echo "This is the bar root." > bar-root/readme.txt
 ```

 Here we want to run both publishers from the same directory to keep things at hand.
-Publishers also support a `caterva2.toml` configuration file, and we may use a `[publisher]` section in the file.
-But which publisher would use it?
-We can't share the same settings for both!

-Fortunately we may add an arbitrary identifier to distinguish services of the same category.
+To be able to share a common configuration file, we shall give different identifiers to the publishers (`foo` and `bar` for simplicity).
 With that, we may have a `caterva2.toml` file like this:

 ```toml
 [publisher.foo]